robbiejaeger/ideabox-knex-api/README.md

 This app is hosts a box of ideas!
 It originated as a simple CRUD app using local storage, but I wanted to covert it to use a postgresql database through an ExpressJS backend API.

-Used [this article](http://mherman.org/blog/2016/04/28/test-driven-development-with-node/#.WPi_sVMrKsx) as a great tutorial.
+Used [this article](http://mherman.org/blog/2016/04/28/test-driven-development-with-node/#.WPi_sVMrKsx) as a great tutorial for CRUD API in ExpressJS.

 [Here](https://github.com/robbiejaeger/ideabox-FEm1) is the "original" IdeaBox using `localStorage`.